resource/Front-End-Standards/Stylesheets/Sass.md

 ```

 4) Interaction State
 - Covers anything that changes when you interact with an object.
 This usually gets close to a fourth indentation, and is "ok".
-If you find yourself with lots of four-level-nested components consider revising.
+If you find yourself with lots of four-level-nested components consider revising and/or using the [@extend](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#extend) directive to get back to less than four levels.

 ```SCSS
 .special-widget {